UniversalDataTool/universal-data-tool/README.md

 * Download/Upload as easy-to-use CSV or JSON
 * Support for Images, PDFs, Text, Audio Transcription and many other formats
 * Can be easily integrated into a React application
+* Annotate images with classifications, tags, bounding boxes, polygons and points
+* Annotate NLP datasets with Named Entity Recognition (NER), classification and Part of Speech (PoS) tagging.

 ![Download Formats](https://user-images.githubusercontent.com/1910070/76154066-06033d00-60a4-11ea-9bbd-69a62780769f.png)